On Computing the Maximum Parsimony Score of a Phylogenetic Network: Complexity of Computing the Softwired Parsimony Score of a Rooted Phylogenetic Network

-\snew{Before proceeding to the question of approximability, we require some new auxiliary definitions.
-Recall that $\cS(N)$ is the set of all switchings of a network.
-Given} a rooted phylogenetic network $N$, we define $PS_{\cS}(N,\alpha)$ as:
+\leo{In order to proceed to the question of approximability, we require a new definition and a lemma.} Recall that $\cS(N)$ is the set of all switchings of a network.
+Given a rooted phylogenetic network $N$, we define $PS_{\cS}(N,\alpha)$ as:

 where the second minimum is taken over all extensions~$\tau$ of~$\alpha$ to~$V(S)$.